Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 ## Finding routes and buying tickets

-The encyclopaedic website The Man in Seat 61 [seat61.com](http://seat61.com) gives information about travelling to every country in the world without flying, and comes highly recommended.
+The encyclopaedic website [The Man in Seat 61](http://seat61.com) gives information about travelling to every country in the world without flying, and comes highly recommended.
 The site will tell you everything you need to know, with maps, pictures of the trains, information on cost and tickets, and tips on making the journey flow smoothly.

 RailEurope will sell you tickets for most rail journeys across Europe, regardless of the rail provider.
 You can also set alerts with Rail Europe that will let you know when tickets go on sale.
 The Trainline is also a great place to buy tickets for multi-country travel.